BrentAIICT/MSSA-SCA/PowerShellTraining/AZ-040-Lab-09-CS.md

     ```
     </Strong></details>
 7. From the PowerShell Gallery, install the Az module for the current user by using the **Install-Module** command.
+> This will take some time to install, wait until the installation of all of the AZ modules have fininshed
     <details><summary>Click for hint</summary><Strong>

     ```